Annabelle-Metcalfe/south-wales-pottery-club/README.md

 ### Gallery Page

 This page contains a static gallery built with CSS grids.
 I did not include a hero image or title on this page as it seemed unneccessary and would interfere with the intended UX of the page.
-Images were again chosen based on their emotiveness, encouraging potential customers to join.
+Images were again chosen based on their emotiveness, encouraging potential customers to join or enquire.

 ![Gallery page features](/assets/images/readme-images/gallery-page-1.png)
 ![Gallery page features](/assets/images/readme-images/gallery-page-2.png)